MonaKheirieh/HR-AI-Analytics-Assistant_n8n-Automation/README.md

 - Passwords
 - Telegram Credentials
 - Connection Strings
-- Real employee data
-- Personally Identifiable Information
 - Production environment credentials

 The complete production n8n workflow is intentionally excluded from the public repository.

-Service credentials must be configured separately in the target environment using the appropriate credential management system.

 ---